mbleron/ExcelTable/README.md

 * DATE - with optional format mask.
 The format mask is used if the value is stored as text in the spreadsheet, otherwise the date value is assumed to be stored as date in Excel's internal serial format.

+* TIMESTAMP - with optional scale and format mask specifications.
+The format mask is used if the value is stored as text in the spreadsheet, otherwise the timestamp value is assumed to be stored in Excel's internal serial format.

 * CLOB

 A special "FOR ORDINALITY" clause (like XMLTABLE or JSON_TABLE's one) is also available to autogenerate a sequence number.

 Each column definition (except for the one qualified with FOR ORDINALITY) may be complemented with an optional "COLUMN" clause to explicitly target a named column in the spreadsheet, instead of relying on the order of the declarations (relative to the range).
 Positional and named column definitions cannot be mixed.

-New in version 1.6 :
 ExcelTable can also extract cell comments and project them as regular columns.
-In order to do so, the column syntax has been extended with a FOR METADATA clause :
+In order to do so, add this specific FOR METADATA clause :

 `FOR METADATA (COMMENT)`